Guest Post by Willis Eschenbach

 We had four in the crew, two teachers, me, and a fifteen year old kid who was learning to stand watches.
 We set it up one man on watch, three hours on, nine off, and if you need a hand you call the next man on the list, the previous man’s gone to sleep.
 I was nervous about the setup.
 I’m not used to running with some kid at the wheel.
 What if he put us on the rocks?

 Now, the kid was on the 12 to 3 shift.
-So that night, I set my alarm, and I got up at about one.
-I went up on deck, and stood at the lee rail reducing the hydrobiostatic pressure, but really I was watching the kid.
-I zipped up and talked to him, checked the compass, he was on course, checked the boat’s wake, he was steering straight, but looking a bit green.
+So the first night, I set my alarm, and I got up at about one.
+I went up on deck and stood at the lee rail reducing the hydrobiostatic pressure, but really I was watching the kid.
+I zipped up and talked to him.
+Checked the compass, he was on course.
+Checked the boat’s wake, he was steering straight, but looking a bit green.
 As we talked, he was looking worse, sicker and sicker.
 Finally, he asked me to take the wheel, and he went to the lee rail and threw up.
 “Knows enough to puke to leeward,” I thought, “but I bet that’s the last I see of him tonight”, and I mentally prepared to stand the rest of his watch while he was hors de combat with seasickness.